basics-lab/spectral-explain/README.md

 cd spectral-explain
 ```

-3. Create a virtual Python environmenta and install the necessary dependencies
+3. Create a virtual Python environment and install the necessary dependencies
 ```
 poetry install
 ```